onset/lameta/README-l10n.md

 `yarn lingui-extract`

 That reads .linguirc to know what files to include.
+This puts json files in ./locale/.

+# Send new strings to Crowdin

-That puts json files in ./locale/ that can then be put on https://crowdin.com/project/lameta.
+Files in ./locale/ that can then be put on https://crowdin.com/project/lameta.
 Currently this is done manually, but Crowdin could suck these in from github and then produce Pull Requests when new strings have been translated.

 At runtime, lingui uses javascript file, which you get by running